-This guide breaks down the eight core areas of engineering manager responsibility in detail.
-Whether you are preparing for your first engineering management role or looking to sharpen specific areas of your practice, use the sections below as both a reference and a self-assessment.
-For structured frameworks that support these responsibilities, see our engineering management frameworks guide.
+This guide breaks down the eight core areas of the role.
+Use it as a reference when you need to sharpen a specific skill, or as a self-assessment to find your blind spots.
+For structured frameworks that support these responsibilities, see my engineering management frameworks guide.

 Hiring